Distributed Load Testing on AWS Lambda

 Running tests from AWS Lambda

-To run an existing test script from AWS Lambda, add --platform
+To run an existing test script from AWS Lambda, simply run an existing test using the run-lambda

 command.